 Apart from this, France is also well know for science and innovation, so check the “science track”options if relevant to you.
 Quite several of them are highly ranked in global university list.
 For example, over the last years, the French government has invested €5.3 billion of state funding in Paris-Saclay University, 30 km southwest of Paris, with the ambition to create a leading innovation hub, similar to Silicon Valley in California.
 Apart from 14 French research institutions under one new organization name, it hosts 275 labs and advanced research equipment and about 100 companies in its science park.
 Inaugurated in September 2020, the Paris-Saclay went right into top 20 Shanghai Jiao Tong University’s ranking list.

-Tuition fees are extremely low in France, mainly covered by the government and families pay only a symbolic contribution for public universities (here is a general overview of tuition fees for EU and international students).
+Tuition fees in public universities are extremely low in France, mainly covered by the government and families pay only a symbolic contribution for public universities (here is a general overview of tuition fees for EU and international students, 170 Euros per year in 2020-2021).
 When applying, for updates check directly the website of the university through which you apply.

 There are several ways to apply: one way when you choose public universities, and another way if you want to go to private universities.
 Many programmes require French language knowledge of at least B1 or B2 level, though the teaching often combines English and French lectures together.
 European Baccalaureate is fully accepted.
 You can find more information about studying in France on https://www.campusfrance.org/en .